dekorateio/dekorate/docs/documentation/helm.md

 #### Helm Usage

-First, make sure you have installed [the Helm command line](https://helm.sh/docs/intro/install/) and has access to a kubernetes cluster.
+First, make sure you have installed [the Helm command line](https://helm.sh/docs/intro/install/) and connected/logged to a kubernetes cluster.

 Then, run the following Maven command in order to generate the Helm artifacts and build/push the image into a container registry: